kaelamartin/BodyDataReader/BodyDataReader/doc/Manual.md

 function(body, time or time range, dict)
 ```

 Some functions, notably ephemeris commands, have additional arguments that are required.
-Consult Reference.md for more information.
+Consult the [reference](doc/Reference.md) for information on available functions.

 # Notes